chandlerlester/Stylized_Learning/README.md

-# Continuous Time Project
+# A Simple Exogenous Learning Rule

-This is some of my 3rd year research on implementing learning algorithms in continuous time.
+This is some of my preliminary research on implementing learning algorithms in continuous time.

 ## What is in this repository?